 I: You Ignore Your Money Problems

-Do not be too afraid to ask for help.
+Do not be afraid to ask for help.
 Take the time to educate yourself.
-There is nothing more relieving than knowing that you took that first positive step in the right direction even if you’re still at rock bottom.
+It’s relieving to know that you took that first positive step in the right direction.

 G: You Go Out Too Much

-The 50/20/30 rule is especially helpful to people in this category because those proportions start to look like 50/0/60 where you’re likely maxing out your spending on essentials, saving nothing and driving yourself into debt with discretionary spending.
+The 50/20/30 rule is especially helpful to people in this category.
+Those proportions start to look like 50/0/60 where you max out your spending on essentials, save nothing, and drive yourself into debt.

-Whether it’s eating out, shopping, the lottery, doesn’t matter.
-We all have our vices and it takes discipline/lifestyle changes to correct the root of our overspending problems.
+Whether it’s eating out, shopping, or the lottery, it doesn’t matter.
+It takes discipline/lifestyle changes to correct the root of your overspending problems.

 Tip: If you’re looking to get ahead, focus on your spending in this category; it can make a huge difference as it is the easiest to change.

-Society exerts enormous pressure to buy these things under the guise that you won’t fit in without them.
-It’s incredibly effective too.
-It’s okay to have nice things and to treat yourself once in a while but don’t make a habit of it if you’re struggling to bump those savings.
+Society exerts pressure to buy unnecessary things under the guise that you won’t fit in without them.
+It’s okay to treat yourself once in a while but don’t make a habit of it if you’re struggling to save money.